 Trade Markets Where the PDT Rules Do Not Apply

-Finally, you could consider trading in other markets, such as forex or options, which have different requirements.
+Finally, you could consider trading in other markets, such as forex or options, with different requirements.

-These options give you ways to effectively get around the PDT rules, but just because you can do something doesn’t mean you should do something.
-While having a certain amount of equity available does not guarantee you are a more capable trader, the SEC came up with these rules for a reason.
-Day trading can be risky, and regardless of how much capital you have available, if you are a novice trader, you should typically approach day trading with some level of restraint.
+These options give you ways to get around the PDT rules effectively, but just because you can do something doesn’t mean you should do something.
+While having a certain amount of equity available does not guarantee you are a more capable trader, the SEC came up with these rules.
+Day trading can be risky, and regardless of how much capital you have available, you should typically approach day trading with some level of restraint if you are a novice trader.

 The Final Word